systemdesignzallow/gosackDocumentation/journal.md

  * Created Artillery script and seperated helper functions for benchmarking.
  * Revised routes for proper error handling.
  * Abstracted fake script for arbitrary record generation, output path.
 Added commandline arguments and export.
+ * Made CRUD stubs to complete tomorrow.
+ * Added Jest for tests to write tomorrow.

 ## 7/27/19
 * Chose MariaDB based on metrics and research.